rsb-23/yuhi/README.md

 | Package        | ![pypi-v] ![pypi-downloads]                                  |
 | MetaData       | [![license-badge]][license]                                  |

-A CLI tool to create project structue based on standard and custom templates.
+A simple Python CLI toolkit to automate project enhancement using standard config templates.
 > Yuhi /y-oo-n-h-ee/ is a Hindi word meaning "casually" or "at random"

 ## Installation